yegor256/blog/static/paintings.md

 it's difficult to say which one catches you when you see her;
 why not lips, if it's a beach, you're alone, and she is beautiful?"

-{% picture /images/paintings/2017/lost-time.jpg 350 %}

-_Lost Time_<br/>
-August 2017;
-29.5 x 29.5 x 0.8 in;
-Acrylic on canvas;
-Ukraine.
-"Losing time is a very traumatic experience; the past looks bright and full of missed opportunities, while the future is dark and short;
-although the reality is quite the opposite, with the bright side in front of us and the darker one behind."

 {% picture /images/paintings/2017/seven-and-one.jpg 350 %}

 _Seven and One_<br/>